johnrraymond/greatlibraryserver/readme.md

 ## Major TODOs

 1. Add 'use strict'; in all js code
-2. Migrate away from moralis-backend.js to secure-mackend.js --jrr's current task
+2. Migrate away from moralis-backend.js to secure-mackend.js --jrr's current task (remove crypto package and use builtin one.)
 3. Make site work from windows, macos, etc.
+4. Remove the heavy node_modules commits jrr made and move to using package.json
 4. Finish this list

 ## Windows Development